GlassBricks/StagedBlueprintPlanning/mod-portal/description.md

 ### Cleanup tool

-Using the staged build cleanup tool will remove "settings remnants", and attempt to revive any errored entities.
+Using the build cleanup tool will remove "settings remnants", and attempt to revive any errored entities.

 Reverse-selecting using the cleanup tool will **force-delete** errored entities.

-### Landfill/tiles

-Landfill/lab tiles can be automatically placed in your blueprints.
-See the Staged build settings gui for more info.

-As of now, this is the only way tiles are supported.

-Additionally, the "Flexible Offshore Pump Placement" startup setting enables placing offshore pumps in places not usually allowed.
-This may be useful in designing blueprints with offshore pumps, and is enabled by default.

-### Blueprints

-Using the "Get Blueprint" button in the Stage settings gui will create a blueprint of the current stage.
-In the "Blueprints" tab, the "Make Blueprint Book" button will create a blueprint book of all staged.

-The Blueprints tab also has more options for creating blueprints, such as synchronizing grid-size settings, including the next stage's tiles in each blueprint (useful for landfill).

 ## Feedback